enivek/notes/notes.md

 Each step must either have an operation or a mathematical rule used (referenced by page number or something like that).
 Also, you can only use one operation in each step.
 An operation is any one of the following: Addition, subtraction, multiplication, division, root, or power operation.

+The final answer stage must have the final answer, and any applicable units.

 ## Evaluate an Expression

 When performing an evaluate an expression math question, prove your solution is correct by showing that the solution can betraced back to the original question in reverse.